phillippelevidad/nodejs-rpg-kombat-kata/README.md

 ## Iteration Five

-The code for this iteration is pending.
+🕑 _The code for this iteration is pending._

 1. Characters can damage non-character _things_ (props).
    - Anything that has Health may be a target